-Tendon Treatment Program
+Tendon Treatment Center

-The Tendon Treatment Program is a comprehensive diagnostic, monitoring and treatment program that provides patients with access to the latest medical and technological breakthroughs.
+The Tendon Treatment Center is a comprehensive diagnostic, monitoring and treatment program that provides patients with access to the latest medical and technological breakthroughs.
 Using advanced imaging technology, our team is able to identify with pinpoint accuracy the condition of your tendons to determine the best course of treatment specific to you.

 Our imaging technology is only available in a few centers in the United States, and UNC has one of the largest clinical experiences in the world, conducting research with professional and collegiate athletes to perfect the technique.
 Combined with inter-disciplinary treatment options like medical management, biologics and minimally invasive surgery, this program is quickly becoming identified as the place to come if you have nagging tendon injuries or undiagnosed pain.